There Are Other Ways to Achieve Your Goals than Burpees

 - Assuming you are a beginner, it is wise to pause the timer after every 15 minutes to get off the machine and stretch your legs for a few moments.
 You may need these shorter bursts to get acclimated to the exercise.
 After a few weeks of intensive training, you will be able to last longer and take fewer breaks.

-Spinning or cycling is harder to squeeze into some workouts, but make a solid alternative to burpees.
+Spinning or cycling is harder to squeeze into some workouts but makes a solid alternative to burpees.

 Even doing some fast spinning for 3-5 minutes during a workout can have an awesome impact on your workout!

 Deadlifting is an intense exercise that works the calves, back, core, forearms, calves, and hamstrings.
 Since it uses so many muscles, it rivals burpees as a total body exercise.
 While there’s no plyometric movement involved, it still burns tons of calories!
-Try doing deadlifts for time (not for heavy weight) to get that cardio aspect.
+Try doing deadlifts for time (not for a heavyweight) to get that cardio aspect.

 Caution is recommended as this exercise, if not performed in a proper fashion, could injure the lower back.
 Therefore, avoid rounding your lower back while doing heavy deadlifts because that will only put unnecessary pressure on your spinal discs.